Désirée Clary

 Bernardine Eugénie Désirée Clary (Eugenia Bernhardina Desideria; 8 November 1777 – 17 December 1860) was Queen of Sweden and Norway from 5 February 1818 to 8 March 1844 as the wife of King Charles XIV John.
-Charles John was a former French general and founder of the House of Bernadotte.
-Désirée Clary was the mother of Oscar I, and one-time fiancée of Napoleon Bonaparte.
-Her name was officially changed in Sweden to Desideria but she did not use that name.
+Charles John was a French general and founder of the House of Bernadotte.
+Désirée Clary, the mother of Oscar I, was the one-time fiancée of Napoleon Bonaparte.
+She was also the sister of Julie Clary, the queen consort of Spain and Naples.
+Her name was officially changed in Sweden to Desideria although she did not use that name.

 Background and education

-Désirée Clary was born in Marseille, France, the daughter of François Clary (Marseille, St. Ferreol, 24 February 1725 – Marseille, 20 January 1794), a wealthy silk manufacturer and merchant, by his second wife (m.
+Désirée Clary was born in Marseille, France, the daughter of François Clary (Marseille, St. Ferreol, 24 February 1725 – Marseille, 20 January 1794), a wealthy French silk manufacturer and merchant, by his second wife (m.
 26 June 1759) Françoise Rose Somis (Marseille, St. Ferreol, 30 August 1737 – Paris, 28 January 1815).
 Eugénie was normally used as her name of address.
 Her father had been previously married, at Marseille on 13 April 1751, to Gabrielle Fléchon (1732 – 3 May 1758).

 Clary had a sister and brother to whom she remained very close all her life.
-Her sister, Julie Clary, married Joseph Bonaparte, and later became Queen of Naples and Spain.
-Her brother, Nicholas Joseph Clary, was created Count Clary.
+Her sister, Julie Clary, married Joseph Bonaparte; she later became Queen of Naples and Spain.
+Her brother, Nicolas Joseph Clary, was created Count Clary.
 He married Anne Jeanne Rouyer, by whom he had a daughter named Zénaïde Françoise Clary (Paris, 25 November 1812 – Paris, 27 April 1884).
-Zénaïde would marry Napoléon Alexandre Berthier, the son of Marshal Louis Alexandre Berthier, and have several children, among them the first wife of Joachim, 4th Prince Murat.
+Zénaïde would marry Napoléon Alexandre Berthier (the son of Marshal Louis Alexandre Berthier) and have several children, among them the first wife of Joachim, 4th Prince Murat.

 As a child, Clary received the convent schooling usually given to daughters of the upper classes in pre-revolutionary France.
-However, when she was barely eleven years old, the French Revolution of 1789 took place, and convents were closed.
-Clary returned to live with her parents, and was perforce home-schooled thereafter.
+However, when she was barely 11 years old, the French Revolution (starting in 1789) took place, during which convents were closed.
+Clary returned to live with her parents, where she was perforce home-schooled thereafter.
 Later, her education was described as shallow.
 It has been observed by several historians that Clary was devoted to her birth-family her entire life.